apptainer/apptainer-userdocs/cloud_library.rst

 .. note::

-   If there's no tag after the container name, {Singularity}
+   If there's no tag after the container name, {Project}
    automatically will pull the container with the ``:latest`` tag.

 To pull a container with a specific tag, just add the tag to the library